LNC Business Thinking 101: Building Success Through Agility and Integrity

 2. “Bureaucracy drives me nuts.”

 Entrepreneurs often find bureaucracy frustrating because it slows decision-making and creates obstacles to action.
-They value efficiency and tend to reject unnecessary red tape that hinders productivity.
-Instead, they favor streamlined processes that let them execute plans quickly.
+We value efficiency and tend to reject unnecessary red tape that hinders productivity.
+Instead, we love streamlined processes that let us execute plans quickly.

 Example:

-A freelance consultant wants to adjust their contract terms to suit a client’s needs better.
-This might require legal, finance, and management approvals in a large organization.
-As an independent entrepreneur, however, the consultant makes the changes instantly and secures the client’s agreement on the spot.
+This kind of change might require legal, finance, and management approvals in a large organization.
+As an independent entrepreneur, however, I could make the changes instantly.

-3. “I could tell her how she could run her business more effectively and efficiently.”
+3. “I wish I could tell her how she could run her business more effectively and efficiently.”

 LNCs constantly observe and analyze the world around them.

-They’re solution-focused, often spotting inefficiencies in others’ processes and imagining ways to optimize them.
-This mindset stems from their drive for continuous improvement and a tendency to look for ways to add value.
+We’re solution-focused, often spotting inefficiencies in others’ processes and imagining ways to optimize them.
+This mindset stems from our drive for continuous improvement and a tendency to look for ways to add value.

 Example:

-While attending a networking event, an LNC observes that the event organization needs to be more cohesive.
-They brainstorm ways to streamline the check-in process and improve attendee engagement, knowing these changes would make the experience more efficient and enjoyable.
+While attending a networking event, an LNC observes that the event organization needs to be better organized.
+If asked, we can brainstorm ways to streamline the check-in process and improve attendee engagement, knowing these changes would make the experience more efficient and enjoyable.

 4. “I can’t stand to sit in boring, pointless meetings.
 Look at all the work I could be getting done.”